THE SONS OF THE KINGDOM

-And with Absalom went two hundred men out of Jerusalem, that were called; and they went in their simplicity, and they knew not any thing.
+And with Absalom went two hundred men invited from Jerusalem, and they went along innocently and did not know anything.
 (II Samuel 15:11)

 Absalom was so anxious to exalt his name that he had a pillar made, saying he had no son to carry on his name.
 The truth is Absalom had three sons and one daughter.

-And unto Absalom there were born three sons, and one daughter, whose name was Tamar: she was a woman of a fair countenance.
+To Absalom were born three sons, and one daughter whose name was Tamar.
+She was a woman of beautiful appearance.
 (II Samuel 14:27)

 It is one matter to show kindness to the unsaved in the hope that God will bring them to repentance.
-It is another matter to maintain friendship with someone who claims to be a believer but by his self-will and desire to be preeminent brings division, destruction, and grief.
-It is neither kindly or godly to leave such with the impression that God is pleased with them.
+It is another matter to maintain friendship with someone who claims to be a believer but, by his self-will and desire to be preeminent, brings division, destruction, and grief.
+It is neither kindly nor godly to give such people the impression that God is pleased with them.
 The way to show love to them is to avoid them, thus revealing to them that we do not consider them to be part of us.
 To continue to fellowship with them is only self-love on our part.

-In that thou lovest thine enemies, and hatest thy friends.
-For thou hast declared this day, that thou regardest neither princes nor servants: for this day I perceive, that if Absalom had lived, and all we had died this day, then it had pleased thee well.
+“in that you love your enemies and hate your friends.
+For you have declared today that you regard neither princes nor servants; for today I perceive that if Absalom had lived and all of us had died today, then it would have pleased you well.
 (II Samuel 19:6)

 Absalom’s younger brother walked in his steps.

-Then the people of the land weakened the hands of the people of Judah, and troubled them in building, (Ezra 4:4)
+Then the people of the land tried to discourage the people of Judah.
+They troubled them in building, (Ezra 4:4)

 Ezra was a priest and Nehemiah was a statesman.
 It is not recorded that God spoke to either of them.
 But God’s personal word came to them through the prophets.

-Then the prophets, Haggai the prophet, and Zechariah the son of Iddo, prophesied unto the Jews that were in Judah and Jerusalem in the name of the God of Israel even unto them.
+Then the prophet Haggai and Zechariah the son of Iddo, prophets, prophesied to the Jews who were in Judah and Jerusalem, in the name of the God of Israel, who was over them.
 (Ezra 5:1)

-God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, (Hebrews 1:1)
+God, who at various times and in various ways spoke in time past to the fathers by the prophets, (Hebrews 1:1)

-For ye may all prophesy one by one, that all may learn, and all may be comforted.
+For you can all prophesy one by one, that all may learn and all may be encouraged.
 (I Corinthians 14:31)

 There is no need for the work of God to proceed blindly.
 God has given us a mouth in the local churches, the prophets, and they will keep us from proceeding according to our own reasoning.

 Nehemiah and the enemies.
 Nehemiah had left a comfortable position in order to assist the Jews who had gone to Jerusalem to build the Temple of God.
 Nehemiah was sincerely interested in promoting the welfare of his people.
-He soon found that when anyone rises up to build the house of the Lord he will be set upon by tares.
+He soon found that when anyone rises up to build the house of the Lord, he will be attacked by tares.

 “Come down, come down, stop building, listen to us, you take too much on yourself, you are making yourself a king, they are going to kill you, come into my chambers and listen to me.”
 On and on the accusations and threats continued.
 He was even prophesied against.

-My God, think thou upon Tobiah and Sanballat according to these their works, and on the prophetess Noadiah, and the rest of the prophets, that would have put me in fear.
+My God, remember Tobiah and Sanballat, according to these their works, and the prophetess Noadiah and the rest of the prophets who would have made me afraid.
 (Nehemiah 6:14)

 Nehemiah found that some of these adversaries were friends of the very Jews Nehemiah was endeavoring to assist.

-And one of the sons of Joiada, the son of Eliashib the high priest, was son in law to Sanballat the Horonite: therefore I chased him from me.
+And one of the sons of Joiada, the son of Eliashib the high priest, was a son-in-law of Sanballat the Horonite; therefore I drove him from me.
 (Nehemiah 13:28)

 The Pharisees did not hear from God.
 They would never confess to any wrongdoing.
 They had little understanding of God and His ways.
 They were proud and spiritually ambitious.

-Ye stiffnecked and uncircumcised in heart and ears, ye do always resist the Holy Ghost: as your fathers did, so do ye.
+“You stiffnecked and uncircumcised in heart and ears!
+You always resist the Holy Spirit; as your fathers did, so do you.
 (Acts 7:51)

-For he knew for envy they had delivered him.
+For he knew that they had handed Him over because of envy.
 (Matthew 27:18)